paszu/3DSRepo/Part-4-(Getting-the-OTP).md

 #### Instructions

-If your RedNAND / EmuNAND has been updated to version 11.0.0 or higher, you must either put the NTR `firmware.bin` from part 5 into the `/luma/` folder *or* restore your EmuNAND from a backup of an older version to be able to downgrade.
+If your RedNAND / EmuNAND has been updated to version 11.0.0 or higher, you must either put the NTR `firmware.bin` from Part 3 into the `/luma/` folder *or* restore your EmuNAND from a backup of an older version to be able to downgrade.
 This is because 11.0.0's FIRM broke downgrading.

 ##### Section I - Prep Work